Exclusive-California commission claims retailers violating plastic bag law | MarketScreener

 "It is a Wild West of recycling labeling in California and there is no sheriff in town," said Sanborn, founding director of the National Stewardship Action Council, which works to cut product waste.
 The 16-member commission is comprised of waste industry executives, environmental advocates and public officials.
 It is tasked with advising CalRecycle and providing recommendations for improving the state's recycling system.

-The commission's complaint comes as California grapples with what critics say has become a loophole in the state's 2017 ban on single-use shopping bans.
+The commission's complaint comes as California grapples with what critics say has become a loophole in the state's 2017 ban on single-use shopping bags.
 That legislation, the first of its kind in the nation, came amid fierce opposition from the plastics industry, which spent nearly $6 million in a failed bid to stop it, according to state lobbying records.

 A compromise provision in the measure allowed retailers to sell reusable plastic bags for a minimum of 10 cents each.
 The legislation also states the bags must be capable of being recycled in California.